-We will send you a letter acknowledging receipt of your complaint within five days of our receiving the complaint, enclosing a copy of this procedure.
+We will send you a letter or email acknowledging receipt of your complaint within five days of our receiving the complaint, enclosing a copy of this procedure.

 We will then investigate your complaint.
-This will normally involve passing your complaint to our client care partner, David Clark, who will review your matter file and speak to the member of staff who acted for you.
+This will normally involve passing your complaint to our client care partner, Robert Jackson, who will review your matter file and speak to the member of staff who acted for you.

-Within three days of the meeting, David Clark will write to you to confirm what took place and any solutions he has agreed with you.
+Within three days of the meeting, Robert will write to you to confirm what took place and any solutions he has agreed with you.

 At this stage, if you are still not satisfied, you should contact us again to explain why you remain unhappy with our response and we will review your comments.
 Depending on the matter we may at this stage arrange for another partner to review the decision.